pernas/haskoin-web-GUI/README.md

-# Haskoin Wallet GUI Demo
+# Haskoin Wallet GUI

 Demo of a Web graphic user interface to manage [haskoin-wallet](https://github.com/haskoin/haskoin-wallet) with BIP32 and multisig support.

 ## Features

 This package provides a web user interface for a SPV (simple payment verification) wallet implementation.
 At the moment, it is not meant to be used as a web wallet service.
 It is not using an authenticated [API](https://github.com/haskoin/haskoin-wallet/blob/a28ff39c6e8d04a9ae5439f3c63995ed6285b81d/docs/haskoin-api.markdown) yet.
-You can use it as a local graphic user interface for haskoin wallet.
+You can use it as a local graphical user interface for haskoin wallet.
 A live demo over the testnet is running [here](http://wallet.pernas.cat).

 ## Installing